-- construction, renovation and operation of our venues: - licensing, permitting and zoning, including noise ordinances: - human health, safety and sanitation requirements: - the service of food and alcoholic beverages: - working conditions, labor, minimum wage and hour, citizenship and employment laws: - compliance with the ADA and the DDA; - historic landmark rules; - compliance with the United States Foreign Corrupt Practices Act, the United Kingdom Bribery Act 2010 and similar regulations in other countries, as more particularly described above under the risk factor related to our international operations; - hazardous and non-hazardous waste and other environmental protection laws;
+- construction, renovation and operation of our venues; - licensing, permitting and zoning, including noise ordinances; - human health, safety and sanitation requirements; - the service of food and alcoholic beverages; - working conditions, labor, minimum wage and hour, citizenship and employment laws: - compliance with the ADA and the DDA: - historic landmark rules: - compliance with the United States Foreign Corrupt Practices Act, the United Kingdom Bribery Act 2010 and similar regulations in other countries, as more particularly described above under the risk factor related to our international operations; - hazardous and non-hazardous waste and other environmental protection laws;

-- sales and other taxes and withholding of taxes: - privacy laws and protection of personally identifiable information; - marketing activities via the telephone and online; and - primary ticketing and ticket resale services.
+- sales and other taxes and withholding of taxes: - privacy laws and protection of personally identifiable information; - marketing activities via the telephone and online; and - primary ticketing and ticket resale services

 Our failure to comply with these laws and regulations could result in fines and/or proceedings against us by governmental agencies and/or consumers, which if material, could adversely affect our business, financial condition and results of operations.
 While we attempt to conduct our business and operations in a manner that we believe to be in compliance with such laws and regulations, there can be no assurance that a law or regulation will not be interpreted or enforced in a manner contrary to our current understanding of the law or regulation.
 In addition, the promulgation of new laws, rules and regulations could restrict or unfavorably impact our business, which could decrease demand for services, reduce revenue, increase costs and/or subject us to additional liabilities.
 For example, some legislatures have proposed laws in the past that would impose potential liability on us and other promoters and producers of live music events for entertainment taxes and for incidents that occur at our events, particularly relating to drugs and alcohol.
-Additionally, new legislation could be passed that may negatively impact our business, such as provisions that have recently been proposed in various jurisdictions that would restrict ticketing methods, mandate ticket inventory disclosure and attack current policies governing season tickets for sports teams.
+New legislation could be passed that may negatively impact our business, such as provisions that have recently been proposed in various jurisdictions that would restrict ticketing methods, mandate ticket inventory disclosure and attack current policies governing season tickets for sports teams.
+Additionally, governmental actions such as the recent sanctions by the U.S. Department of the Treasury's Office of Foreign Assets Control and European regulators on certain Russian individuals and entities could restrict or limit our business activities in certain areas or subject us to sanction for noncompliance, even if inadvertent.